sphinx-doc/sphinx/doc/extdev/tutorial.rst

   new *config value* ``todo_include_todos``, whose default value should be ``False`` (this also tells Sphinx that it is a boolean value).

-  If the third argument was ``True``, all documents would be re-read if the config value changed its value.
+  If the third argument was ``'html'``, HTML documents would be full rebuild if the config value changed its value.
 This is needed for config values that influence reading (build phase 1).